 Drought-tolerant plants to grow

-They're also useful for growing in a sunny border with free-draining soil and work well in low-maintenance planting schemes such as gravel gardens.
-They can save you time, too – for example, you can avoid a lot of back-breaking watering by using drought-tolerant plants in container displays.
+Drought-resistant plants are also useful for growing in a sunny border with free-draining soil and work well in low-maintenance planting schemes such as gravel gardens.
+They can save you time, too – for example, you can avoid a lot of back-breaking watering by using drought-resistant plants in container displays.
+In the video above, Frances Tophill shares her favourite drought-tolerant plants, and you'll find more recommendations for plants that can cope with drought below.

 More on growing drought-tolerant plants: